koji-project/koji/docs/source/plugins.rst

 specific library installed (mkisofs invocation/usage is only in buildroots not on builder itself)

-Buildtag needs to be configured by adding special group ``dud`` which should contain the following packages:
+Buildtag needs to be configured by adding special group ``dud-build`` which should contain the following packages:

 .. code-block:: shell

-   $ koji add-group dud-build-tag dud
+   $ koji add-group dud-build-tag dud-build
-   $ koji add-group-pkg dud-build-tag dud genisoimage
+   $ koji add-group-pkg dud-build-tag dud-build xorriso
-   $ koji add-group-pkg dud-build-tag dud createrepo_c
+   $ koji add-group-pkg dud-build-tag dud-build createrepo_c
-   $ koji add-group-pkg dud-build-tag dud dnf
+   $ koji add-group-pkg dud-build-tag dud-build dnf
-   $ koji add-group-pkg dud-build-tag dud dnf-plugins-core
+   $ koji add-group-pkg dud-build-tag dud-build dnf-plugins-core

 Another thing we need to ensure is that we're building in chroot and not in container.